-Regular Education Setting: A child with a disability attends the regular class with supports and services as required in the IEP.
+Regular Education Setting: A child with a disability attends regular class with supports and services required in the IEP.

 Resource Room: A child with a disability attends a regular class and receives assistance at or through the special education resource room for no more than 60% of the child's school day.

-Self-contained Special Education Class: A child with a disability attends a self-contained special education class for more than 60% of the child's school day.
+Self-contained Special Education Class: A child with a disability attends a self-contained special class for more than 60% of their school day.

-Separate Approved Special Education Program/School: A child with a disability attends a public or privately operated special education program/school.
+Separate Approved Special Education Program/School: A child with a disability attends a publicly or privately-operated special education program/school.

-Residential Placement: A child with a disability attends a publicly or privately operated residential program.
+Residential placement: A child with a disability attends a publicly or privately-operated residential program.

-Home Instruction: A child with a disability receives all or a portion of her/his special education program at home.
+Home Instruction: A child with a disability receives all or a portion of her/his special education program at home in accordance with Ed 1111.05.

-Hospital or Institution: A child with a disability receives special education while in a hospital or institution.
+Hospital or institution: A child with a disability receives special education while in a hospital or institution.